matteotex91/animal_pose_estimation/NOTES.md

   - Try to quantize the model to int8
 - TensorflowModelDebug : working example processing a jpg image.
 The results are exactly the same provided by the script tflite_debug.py in the pretrained folder of this project.
 Now it's missing the last part : determine where I can obtain the data I want

+YOLO pose model trained with deers
+- try to train a new model with small dataset -> 10 images , 1 epoch.
+Great effort from the macbook air but absolutely zero good results

 TODO :
-- investigate over c++ native interface to speed up the elaborations
+- investigate over c++ native interface to speed up the elaborations (very complicated)
-- try to train a new model with small dataset
+- Generate a set of deer images with a model in blender : different orientations
+- Try dell computer for the model training : CUDA compatibility in linux?
 - train model with virtual dataset